Complete Guide + Free Calculator

 Ready to place this trade?
 Open a free account

 ⚠️ Estimates only.
-Contract specs vary by broker — verify against your live account.
+Contract specs vary by broker, so verify against your live account.

 How to use the lot size calculator